Andy Berke: First mayoral term

 Six months after the launch of the Innovation District, four Marines and a sailor were killed during a terror-inspired attack in Chattanooga.
 In the following hours, Berke called the incident a "nightmare for the city of Chattanooga" and pledged all available resources to aid the FBI in its investigation.
 Because of his leadership during and following the attack, he was invited to lead the U.S. delegation at the first annual Strong Cities Network Global Summit held in Antalya, Turkey, on May 11, 2016.

 The creation of an Innovation District and his response to the July 16 attack were both cited as factors in Berke's recognition as American City & County's 2015 Municipal Leader of the Year.
 On December 15, 2015, OZY.com recognized Berke as a Rising Star, citing Chattanooga's technology boom as the major factor in the city's turnaround.

 In 2016, Berke announced new efforts to combat violence, including investments in public safety technology and a new Citizen Safety Coalition, a new Office of Early learning, a partnership with United Way to offer early learning scholarships, and a Family Friendly Workplace challenge to get more businesses to adopt policies making their business more friendly for working parents.
 He also announced new investments in neighborhoods, including $6 million for a new Youth and Family Development center in Avondale, $887,000 for a new park at the former Charles A Bell School site in Alton Park, $1.5 million for the cleanup of the old Dixie Yarn Mill in Lupton City, completed $2 million in upgrades of the Wilcox Tunnel in East Chattanooga, and the construction of a new Miller Park District as the gateway to the MLK Neighborhood.

-Mayoral reelection campaign
+Mayoral re-election campaign

-On September 6, 2016, Berke announced his bid for reelection to a second term as mayor.
+On September 6, 2016, Berke announced his bid for re-election to a second term as mayor.
 His announcement focused on combating gun violence, enhancing workforce development, and expanding the city's focus on early childhood education.
-Berke was easily reelected, defeating three challengers.
+Berke was easily re-elected, defeating three challengers.